Avinash174/Weather-App/README.md

-# Weather App Using OpenWeather API & BloC Pattern.
+# Weather App.

-A New Flutter Weather App Using BloC Pattern & Using OpenWeather API.
+A New Flutter Weather App Using Free API.

 ## Getting Started